mhamzanadeem/Info-sec-assignment-2/README.md

 **Confidentiality, Integrity, Authenticity, and Non-Repudiation (CIANR)**.
 ## 🧩 Overview
 You are provided only with the **project skeleton and file hierarchy**.
-Each file contains docstrings and `TODO` markers describing what to implement.
-Your task is to:
+Each file contains docstrings and `TODO` markers describing what to implement Your task is to:
 - Implement the **application-layer protocol**.
 - Integrate cryptographic primitives correctly to satisfy the assignment spec.